 - to inform civic authorities of the cultural needs of the community.

 Meetings: The Osoyoos & District Arts Council generally meets on the third Wednesday of the month.
 Members are advised of the meetings and receive the minutes and agenda by email.
-Meetings are held at the Osoyoos Arts Centre in the board room above the Osoyoos Art Gallery at 89th and Main Street.
+Meetings are held at the Osoyoos Arts Centre in the board room above the The ART Gallery Osoyoos at 89th and Main Street.
 New members are always welcome.

 The Osoyoos Concert Series also run by a committee of the Osoyoos & District Arts Council and is staffed totally by volunteers.
 The Osoyoos Concert Series schedules 3 concerts per season from performing artists from all over Canada.